matchng/mini_ecom_analytic/README.md

 1. **Load Raw Data into PostgreSQL**

-Use the SQL scripts to create the schema and import the sample data via pgAdmin or psql:
+Use the SQL scripts to create the schema and import the sample data:

 ```bash
 psql -h localhost -U {POSTGRES_USER} -d ecommerce -f sql/create_table.sql